DanielAbdiaj/NotificationService/README.md

 using API.

 * **Subscribe Function**:
-  This function makes it possible for the user to be subscribed to a room using socketID.So you will call this function and pass as parameter the socketID to enter a         specific room.
+  This function makes it possible for the user to be subscribed to a room using socketID.So you will call this function and pass as parameter the socketID to be part of a      specific room.
 *